 We welcome new collaborations and strive to make establishing them as simple and transparent as possible.
 Limits are not placed on scientific questions or methods, and there is no requirement for co-authorship.
 Please follow the steps below for any external collaboration requests:

-- Investigators interested in collaborations are invited to fill out a simple form that asks about the details of the collaboration.
+- Investigators interested in collaborations are invited to fill out this simple form that asks about the details of the collaboration.

 - After submitting an external collaboration request, please email both Dr. Lorelei Mucci (firstname.lastname@example.org) and Maggie Bristol (email@example.com) for guidance on additional requirements.